Chris Garland: Chelsea

 Garland was sold to Dave Sexton's Chelsea for £100,000 in September 1971.
 He was signed as a squad player and found first team opportunities limited, especially after spending a month out injured following a bad tackle from Nottingham Forest's Barry Lyons.
 He scored his first goal for the club in his fifth appearance, in a League Cup semi-final win over Tottenham Hotspur; he also scored in the second leg.
 He went on to sing with the rest of the team in Blue Is the Colour, a song to coincide with the final, which went on to reach number five in the charts.
 He played in the final at Wembley Stadium, in which Chelsea lost 2–1 to Stoke City.
 The "Pensioners" finished the 1971–72 campaign seventh in the First Division.

 Garland finished as the club's joint top-scorer (with Peter Osgood) in the 1972–73 season with 11 goals, but Chelsea dropped to 12th in the league.
 The 1973–74 campaign was worse for the club, as star players like Osgood, Alan Hudson and David Webb and management fell out, and they dropped to 17th place in the league.
 Sexton was sacked in October 1974, and his replacement Ron Suart only lasted until April.
-New boss Eddie McCreadie allowed Garland to leave the club after receiving bids from Leicester City and Everton that matched the fee Chelsea had paid for Garland.
+Ron Suart allowed Garland to leave the club in March 1975 after receiving bids from Leicester City and Everton that matched the fee Chelsea had paid for Garland.
 In total he scored 31 goals in 114 league and cup appearances for Chelsea.
 Chelsea declined in the immediate aftermath of his departure, and suffered relegation at the end of the 1974–75 season.

 Leicester City

-Garland was sold to Leicester City for £100,000 in 1974; he agreed to join the club without speaking to Everton as he was convinced by manager Jimmy Bloomfield that Leicester were the right club for him.
+Garland was sold to Leicester City for £100,000 on 12th March 1975; he agreed to join the club without speaking to Everton as he was convinced by manager Jimmy Bloomfield that Leicester were the right club for him.
 He scored eight goals in ten matches, including a hat trick in a 3–2 win over Wolverhampton Wanderers at Filbert Street on 22 March, to help the "Foxes" to finish three points above the First Division relegation zone at the end of the 1974–75 season.
 He was one of three regular rotated forwards in the 1975–76 campaign, alongside Frank Worthington and Bob Lee, and City went on to finish seventh; he claimed another hat trick in a 3–0 FA Cup victory over Sheffield United on 3 January.
 He scored three goals at the start of the 1976–77 season and broke Jeff Blockley's cheekbone after punching him during training for what Garland believed was Blockley's rough treatment of the club's apprentices.
 Garland submitted four transfer requests and was eventually sold back to his hometown club.